 Aanchal Malhotra is an artist and oral historian, working with memory and material culture.
 She was educated in Traditional Printmaking and Art History at OCAD (Ontario College of Art & Design), Toronto and Concordia University, Montréal.
 She is the author of ‘Remnants of A Separation: History of the Partition through Material Memory (2017), published in the UK under the title Partition: 21 Objects from a Continent Divided (2019).
 She can be found at The Hiatus Project, instagram and her website.

-Navdha Malhotra works in digital communications and is also a ceramic artist.
+Navdha Malhotra works in the social-impact sector and is also a ceramic artist.
 She obtained her BA in Sociology from Delhi University and her MA in Media and Cultural Studies from SOAS (School of Oriental and African Studies), London.
-In the past, she has worked with Greenpeace India and HelpAge International, UK, and currently works as a Digital Strategist at Purpose.
+In the past, she has worked with Greenpeace India and HelpAge International, UK, and currently works as a Campaign Director at Purpose.
 She can be found at instagram and twitter.

 The fact that they share a surname is mere coincidence!